Headache and nausea – When to consult a doctor?

 Overview

 Feeling queasy while your head throbs?
 You’re not alone.
 Many Australians experience headaches accompanied by nausea — sometimes from stress, dehydration or migraines.
 Often, it’s nothing to worry about.
-But occasionally, these symptoms can signal a more serious condition.
+But occasionally, these symptoms can signal a health concern.
 Knowing when to seek medical help can save you time, discomfort, and even prevent complications.
 Let’s explore what’s normal, what’s not, and how to get the right help fast.Common vs serious causes

 Understanding whether the cause is mild or serious helps you respond appropriately.
 Common causes: These are typically mild and non-dangerous.- Dehydration: Not drinking enough water can lead to headaches, light-headedness, or nausea, especially during hot Aussie summers.